NoninterferenceDefining Secrecy and Secure Multi-Execution

 syntactically mention the secret input at all.
 Since

-noninterference is a semantic property though (not a one syntactic
+noninterference is a semantic property though (not a syntactic

 one), functions where the expression computing the public input